 Step 4.
 Remove Hidden Backdoors On Your WP Site

-If you find that your WordPress site has been hacked, it is essential to clean it up as soon as possible.
+If you find that your WordPress is at stake, cleaning it up as soon as possible is essential.
 One of the first things you should do is remove any hidden backdoors the hacker may have left behind.

 Backdoors are usually hidden in code that is not easily detectable.
 They can be used to gain access to your site without logging in or running malicious code on your server.
 If you suspect that there may be a backdoor on your site, you should contact a WordPress security expert for help.

-Once you have removed the backdoor, you should also secure your site so it cannot be hacked again.
+Once you remove the backdoor, you should secure your site so it cannot be hacked again.
 This includes changing your passwords, updating your software, and taking other security measures.

 Step 5.
 Remove Malware Warnings

 If you see any warnings or alerts from your security software after completing the previous steps, follow the instructions provided by the software to remove the malware.
 These instructions will vary depending on the software you are using.
-Once the malware is removed, you can then continue with Step 6.
+Once you remove the malware, you can then continue with Step 6.

 Step 6.
 Change Your Security Keys

-If you think your site has been hacked, the first thing you should do is change your secret keys.
+If you think your site gets hacked, the first thing you should do is change your secret keys.
 This will help to prevent further damage and give you a fresh start.

 You will need to edit the wp-config.php file to change your secret keys.
 This file is located in the root directory of your WordPress installation.
-Lern more bout security keys in WordPress here.
+Learn more bout security keys in WordPress here.